CBD and alcohol are both compounds with depressant effects on the central nervous system.

-In medical literature combining alcohol with other tranquilizing or depressant compounds is known to cause major negative side effects ranging from seizures to death in the most extreme cases.
+In medical literature combining alcohol with other tranquilizing or depressant compounds like benzodiazepines, is known to cause major negative side effects ranging from seizures to death in the most extreme cases.

-Based on the existing medical literature, we would expect that combining CBD and alcohol may lead to the same negative side effects.
+Based on the existing medical literature, we would expect that combining CBD and alcohol may lead to similar negative effects.

 But is this the case?